 The garments are not displayed behind glass, so it is possible to get close enough to look at (and, happily, photograph) construction details.
 When I have looked at 1950 dresses for sale at vintage fairs, I have often been struck by the fact that the construction is complex by today's standards, but the quality of finish is very poor.
 In contrast, the garments on display here are all finished to a very high standard.

 In the case of some of the day dresses, there is also some information about who purchased the dress, and when.
 Despite the fact that many of the dresses were favourites of their owners, and consequently were worn a lot, they show no signs of wear or fading; testament to the quality of the fabric and the construction.
 This quality came at a price however; cotton dresses cost between £2 and £4 in 1952, the equivalent of £165 and £219 today.

 The Horrockses brand maintained an air of exclusivity, and this was supported with advertising in up-market publications such as Vogue, Vanity Fair and Harper's Bazaar.
 The advertisements had limited text, and concentrated on the dress.
 The exhibition includes some of these advertisements, along with other publicity materials.

 |Advertisement and publicity photograph|

-Sadly although a number of them feature in the book, the exhibition does not include any dresses with the bodice cut on the bias, like the one featured in the exhibition poster above.
+Sadly although a number of the feature in the book, the exhibition does not include any dresses with the bodice cut on the bias, like the one featured in the exhibition poster above.
 I have always been intrigued about how the bodice was cut and constructed to take the bias cut into account.
-Vogue pattern 8789 has a bias-cut bodice, so inspired by this wonderful exhibition, I may have to make my own 'Horrockses' to discover this for myself.
+Vogue pattern 8789 has a bias-cut bodice, so I may have to make my own 'Horrockses' to discover this for myself.

 Fabulous though it was, there was far more to the museum than just this exhibition, but that will have to be another post.